-The information in the table above was based on average data calculated from the subfund's holdings at the end of each quarter of the reporting period - classification of sectors according to the BICS nomenclature.
+The information in the table above was based on average data calculated from the sub-fund's holdings at the end of each quarter of the reporting period.

 The manager's sectoral exclusions prohibit investments in companies listed on the Global Oil & Gas Exit List whose production of hydrocarbons from unconventional deposits and techniques exceeds 20% of their total hydrocarbon production.
 NB: Companies in other sectors may potentially derive some of their revenue from fossil fuel-related activities.